I dream my painting, then I paint my dream.

-The specification has been designed to allow students to develop knowledge and understanding during the course through a variety of learning experiences and approaches, including engagement with sources.
+The qualification features a wide range of titles including Art, Craft and Design, Fine Art, Graphic Communication, Textile Design, Three-dimensional Design and Photography.
+The specification has been designed to allow pupils to develop knowledge and understanding during the course through a variety of learning experiences and approaches, including engagement with sources.
 This will allow them to develop the skills to explore, create and communicate their own ideas.
-Students will demonstrate these skills through the development, refinement, recording, realisation and presentation of their ideas through a portfolio and by responding to an externally set assignment.
+Pupils will demonstrate these skills through the development, refinement, recording, realisation and presentation of their ideas through a portfolio and by responding to an externally set assignment.

-AO1: Develop ideas through investigations, demonstrating a critical understanding of sources.
+AO1: Develop ideas through investigations, demonstrating critical understanding of sources.